Xilinx/Xilinx_Container_Runtime/docs/docker.rst

 Integration with Docker
 -----------------------

-Xilinx container runtime was designed to integrate with docker easily.
+Xilinx container runtime is designed to integrate with docker easily.

 Add Xilinx Container Runtime into Docker ........................................